Head of eBay's PayPal unit steps down to join Facebook

 EBay shares fell a little more than 2 percent in trading after hours.
 Under Marcus, PayPal has moved more aggressively into the physical world by developing a mobile wallet for consumers as well as point-of-sale systems for retailers.

 The move marks Facebook's latest effort to bolster its private messaging features as it faces competition from a new crop of popular mobile messaging services such as Snapchat and Line.
-In February, Facebook stunned observers by announcing plans to acquire messaging service WhatsApp for $19 billion (11.34 billion pounds).
+In February, Facebook stunned observers by announcing plans to acquire messaging service WhatsApp for $19 billion.

 In the newly created role of vice president of messaging products, Marcus will oversee the Messenger service within Facebook's social network as well as the free Messenger mobile app, but not WhatsApp, said Facebook spokeswoman Vanessa Chan.